k1r0s/kaop-ts/README.md

 ```
 What/How to previous example ? :scream:

-- YourHttpService and YourHtmlParser have access to several services
+- YourHttpService and YourHtmlParser have access to several services.
 - `static` method getCached (aka advice) is executed within 'Component' instance as its context, so both advices will access that scope during callstack, even in asynchronous way.
-- `getCached` performs a request to "/url/to/html", on success it **places the result as the first parameter** in the call stack, then delegates to the next advice or method
+- Advice `getCached` performs a request to "/url/to/html", on success it **places the result as the first parameter** in the call stack, then delegates to the next advice or method.
-- `template` only cares about take the **first parameter** which usually is (or has to be) an string that has to be parsed with a given context (like EJS).
-It replaces first parameter again and then delegates to the next advice or method
+- In the next advice, `template` only cares about take the **first parameter** which usually is (or has to be) an string that has to be parsed with a given context (like EJS).
+It replaces first parameter again and then delegates to the next advice or method.
-- there is not advices to be executed so main method `invalidate` is invoked, but now it has a parameter which has been processed but *code is beautiful and readable*
+- There is not advices left to be executed so main method `invalidate` is invoked, but now it has a parameter which has been processed but *code is beautiful and readable*.

 #### Decorators